 Whales that are cruising with a purpose, or involved in rowdy behavior or surface displays, are not candidates for an in-water encounter – whilst resting, singing or courting whales most definitely are.
 Our experienced pilot and crew will not only be providing you with opportunities to observe the whales from the vessel and educating you about the display behaviours you are observing, they will also be preventing wasted time by not imposing ourselves on uninterested whales – something that is better for both tour participants and the whales!
 The best way to successfully encounter some humpback whales is to not get in the water with them at all!

 Step 2 : Tour Boat into Contact Zone

 Your skipper will then bring our tour boat into the designated Whale Contact Zone, as designed by Department of Parks and Wildlife.
-Depending on the behaviours of the target pod, your skipper will be attempting to drop you a goodly distance ahead of where the whales are swimming, so they swim up to you.
-Or to their left or right if they are lazing around or moving very slowly through the water.
+Depending on the behaviours of the target pod, your skipper will be attempting to drop you a respectable distance ahead of where the whales are swimming, so they swim up to you.

 Step 3 : Whale swimmers enter the water

 Your in-water guide will have you and the other Whale Swimmers in your group (maximum of five Swimmers in any group) with your fins and masks (and wetsuits if needed) on, ready to go at your Skipper’s command.
 (No SCUBA diving, or motorised underwater devices, is permitted.)
 You will all then enter the water as quietly as you possibly can.

 Each of you will be wearing a through-water communications receiving unit attached to your mask, whilst your in-water guide will be wearing a send/receive unit.
 The pilot and skipper will then talk your guide in the best possible location as you swim through the water towards the whales.

 Step 4 : Swim to 30m from whale(s)